 The University is committed to supporting placements in order to enhance the vocational relevance of its programmes and the learning experience of its students.
 Each Faculty and the School has a dedicated placements team to support and guide you through the process of applying for, securing and successfully completing a placement.
-The contact details for your Placements Tutor and Placement Officer can be found in the front of this Handbook.
+The contact details for your Placements Tutor and Placement Officer can be found in Departmental Information at the beginning of this handbook.